DOWNLOAD FULL PDF

 At minimum, industrial policy should be designed so that it doesn’t worsen the concentrations of power in the AI stack by funneling public money to companies that already dominate the market.

 Any vision for the values and goals that should drive Europe’s industrial strategy on AI needs to seriously wrestle with concentrated power and the entanglements within the AI ecosystem.
 Without doing so, there is a real risk that public money will end up primarily flowing toward the companies that already dominate the market, something we have already seen in past interventions like the European Chips Act, or in the early proposals in the United States to develop public computing capacity.39AI Now Institute and Data and Society Research Institute “Democratize AI?
 How the Proposed National AI Research Resource Falls Short,” AI Industrial Policy, AI Now Institute, October 5, 2021, https://ainowinstitute.org/publication/democratize-ai-how-the-proposed-national-ai-research-resource-falls-short.
-Reflecting on the shortcomings of GAIA-X, Europe’s attempt to build a sovereign cloud, in his chapter, Francesco Bonfiglio calls for a paradigm shift away from building national champions towards prioritizing physical infrastructure and a federated approach towards the cloud.
+Reflecting on the shortcomings of Gai-X, Europe’s attempt to build a sovereign cloud, in his chapter, Francesco Bonfiglio calls for a paradigm shift away from building national champions towards prioritizing physical infrastructure and a federated approach towards the cloud.
 From the failure to aggressively seek competition remedies that tackle concentrated power in the AI market, to a resignation to the dominance of and dependence on US hyperscalers and their version of what a “sovereign cloud” could look like, to calls for an emphasis on scale as beneficial for innovation and resilience,40Von Thun, “Europe Must Not Tie Its Hands in the Fight Against Corporate Power.” the Commission is not giving concentrated power in AI the attention it deserves.

 One reason for this may be that the complex ways incumbents expand and abuse their power aren’t sufficiently addressed in Europe.
 Cecilia Rikap suggests thinking of the AI market as an “entrenched and established core of Big Tech surrounded by a turbulent periphery.”
 From this perspective, even a seemingly thriving EU market of startups that builds models or applications would not challenge but reinforce the high degree of concentration we see in the large-scale AI market already: being located at the core allows hyperscalers and Big Tech firms to leverage their control over data, distribution networks, and computing infrastructure to “skew the innovation trajectory and profit flows” in their direction.